mtlynch/mtlynch.io/content/notes/simple-go-web-service-nixos/index.md

 }
 ```

-Then, in the Nix file for my host (located at `hosts/nixon/default.nix` in the same directory as my root flake), I have this:
+Then, in the Nix file for my host (located at `./hosts/nixon/default.nix` relative to my NixOS system root flake), I have this:

 ```nix
 {